Angelomirabella/linux_coredump/README.md

 ### NOTES
 * The --plugins option must be the first option.
 * The plugin may require some time for processes that use a lot of memory (up to 15-20 minutes).
-* The volatility version installed using apt differs from the one present in ([github]: https://github.com/volatilityfoundation/volatility).
+* The volatility version installed using apt differs from the one present in ( [github]: https://github.com/volatilityfoundation/volatility ).
 This latter version probably has a bug and does not show the name of the process memory mappings.